 Around the World in Eighty Days is a classic adventure novel by the French writer Jules Verne, published in 1873.
 In the story, Phileas Fogg of London and his newly employed French valet Passepartout attempt to circumnavigate the world in 80 days on a £20,000 wager (roughly £1.6 million today) set by his friends at the Reform Club.
 It is one of Verne’s most acclaimed works.

-This wonderful lesson plan relates to the book, Around The World In 80 Days by J. Verne.
-You can get a copy on Amazon for less than $7.00.
+This wonderful lesson plan from GIS relates to the book, Around The World In 80 Days by J. Verne.
+You can get a copy of the book on Amazon for less than $7.00.
 It meets National Science Education Standards for Grades 5-8 and National Math Standards for Grades 5-8.
 The teacher’s guide will spell out all the details.

 I love this lesson plan because it includes:

 - The use of the book which is a classic

 - Countless amazing online features such as maps which teach about time zones and reading grid maps

 - History of the Reform Club

 - Highlights the differences in transportation from 1842 to modern times and highlights the progress mankind has made